achimkoh/svt/_projects/nate-pann.md

 ![]({{site.baseurl}}/assets/img/portfolio/nate-pann-keras.png)

 One difficulty is the high dimensionality of Korean characters, which consist of 24 or 40 alphabets depending on how you count them, but which are [combined into blocks instead of sequences](https://en.wikipedia.org/wiki/Hangul).
 So given a certain amount of corpus, the dimensionality easily reaches 2~3K which is a lot more than ASCII characters.
 Fortunately I came into the [hangul-utils](https://github.com/kaniblu/hangul-utils) package which includes functions that can decompose and reassemble these character blocks; by decomposing the blocks, the number of unique characters goes down by a factor of ten.
 (Though without cleaning it's closer to 3~4.)

-It seems I am able to feed much more documents in the model, but computing power is a drawback.
-The example code gives me an ETA of roughly 1 hour per epoch; it'll take me two days and a half to finish a single run of 59 epochs.
-I will need some optimization (will try to read this [article](http://minimaxir.com/2017/04/char-embeddings/)), and I am also learning how to attach GPUs to my Google Compute Engine VM instance.
-In the meantime, the decomposed text fed in the previous Markov model and then reassembled looks promising:
+The decomposed text fed in the previous Markov model and then reassembled looks promising:

 ```
 2-grams